Amir-sl/AR-MENU/README.md

 1. Initial Setup
 Place the AR-MENU folder into your server's resources directory.

-Ensure an empty log_id.txt file exists in the resource folder.

 Add ensure AR-MENU to your server.cfg.

 2. Discord Integration